mdbudde/mcw_Preclinical_MRIsequences/README.md

 Public-facing repository for various MRI pulse sequences developed by M Budde at the Medical College of Wisconsin.
 This repository is replacement for the previous [OSF sharing site](https://osf.io/ngu4a/)

-Code and binaries are contained within individual private repositories.

 :bangbang: **To access sequences (private repositories), follow these [instructions](https://github.com/mdbudde/mcw_Preclinical_MRIsequences/discussions/1), or email mdbudde@mcw.edu.</ins>** :bangbang: